 Original architectural detail makes a defining contribution to the character and appearance of any Conservation Area.
 Retention and repair are therefore important aspects of the preservation and enhancement of an area.
-Conversely, inappropriate replacement windows and rainwater goods, inconsistent colour schemes, alterations to doors, roof coverings and boundary treatments, and loss of chimneys and original ironmongery all erode the special character of an area.
+Conversely, inappropriate replacement windows and rainwater goods, inconsistent colour a layer (or more) of paint can lead to long-term decay.
+Additionally, the use of schemes, alterations to doors, roof coverings and boundary treatments, and loss of chimneys and original ironmongery all erode the special character of an area.
 Reference to historic photographs of Dumbarton illustrate the extent to which this has already taken place: for instance, the large sandstone tenement at Nos.
 84-92 High Street has been shorn of its street-facing wallhead chimneys and parapet Inappropriate modern additions to buildings balustrade, immediately reducing its visual impact.